api3dao/oev-docs/docs/oev/overview/target-chain.md

 1. `count` - The number of signed data entries.
 2. `data` - An object with the signed data entries.
-The keys are the beacon IDs and the values are the signed data objects for the particular beacon.
+The keys are the beacon IDs and the values are the signed data objects for the particular beacon(s).

 For example: